QuentinRa/blog.quentinra.dev/tools/jetbrains/presentation/menus/database.md

 settings your parameters.
-Please take note that in ``3`` you can create an `SSH` tunnel to connect to a server then to a database if your database is not accessible from the outside.
+Please take note that in ``3`` you can create an `SSH` tunnel to connect to a server, then to a database if your database is not accessible from the outside.

 ![menu](database/add2.png)